 Packers' Randall Cobb: Plans to practice soon

-Cobb (foot) plans to be involved during training camp and isn't sure if he will have any restrictions, Chris Barriere of NBC 26 Green Bay reports.
+Cobb (foot) plans to be involved during training camp and isn't sure if he'll have any restrictions, Chris Barriere of NBC 26 Green Bay reports.

 More News